Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### Arrays in user properties

-Arrays can be used as user properties.
+User properties can be arrays.
 You can directly set arrays or use `append` to generate an array.

 ```js
 var values = ['value1', 'value2'];